Commander, Submarine Force Atlantic announces 2019 Sailors of the Year

 Representing a generation of submarine warfighters whose work ethic and demonstrated skill make up the backbone of America’s nuclear deterrent strategy, these Sailors know they did not reach this achievement level alone.

-“I am excited about what this means for my naval career and hope to inspire others to work hard, be humble and always persevere,” said Besson, who was born and raised in San Juan, Puerto Rico.
+“I am excited about what this means for my naval career and hope to inspire others to work hard, be humble and always persevere,” said Besson, who is from San Juan, Puerto Rico.

 Thompson echoed her reaction.